 Prostitution and Minors

 Under California law, minors cannot be charged with any prostitution offense.
 Minors who are arrested for prostitution may be turned over to a county social worker for further proceedings but no criminal charges will be brought.
 Child prostitution arrests in California do not result in charges for the child.

-This means that if you are an adult and arrested for soliciting or agreeing to engage in an act of prostitution with a minor, you should expect to face charges.
+However, this means that if you are an adult and arrested for soliciting or agreeing to engage in an act of prostitution with a minor, you should expect to face charges.
 Even if the minor solicited you first, even if you were not aware that you were dealing with someone under 18 years old, you can face increased penalties and additional charges.

-If this is your first offense and even on repeat offenses, The Law Offices of Jerod Gunsberg may be able to help you to avoid jail time through a diversion program.
+If this is your first offense and even on repeat offenses, the Law Offices of Jerod Gunsberg may be able to help you avoid jail time through a diversion program.
 In a diversion program, our clients agree to attend a “prostitution education class” and possibly additional counseling.
 After the completion of the program, the charges are dismissed.
 In the cases of first offenses, this may be a matter of attending one class which lasts a few hours.
 For repeat offenses, a more intensive program may be required to avoid jail time.